Henri Rousseau: Paintings

+Rousseau had no academic training in any art.
+His paintings were at first ridiculed, but his naive primitive style influenced other contemporary artists.
+Aged 49, he applied for early retirement and devoted himself full-time to his painting portfolio.
+He only received a modest pension and supplemented his income by tutoring children in art.
+Contemporary academic artists include Claude Monet, Camille Pissarro, and Pierre-Auguste Renoir.
+Nevertheless, Rousseau is today regarded as a French post-impressionist painter.
+Rousseau claimed he had "no teacher other than nature", although he admitted he had received "some advice" from two established Academic painters, Félix Auguste Clément, and Jean-Léon Gérôme.

 His best-known paintings depict jungle scenes, even though he never left France or saw a jungle.
-Stories spread by admirers that his army service included the French expeditionary force to Mexico are unfounded.
+Stories spread by admirers that his army service included the French intervention in Mexico are unfounded.
 His inspiration came from illustrations in children's books and the botanical gardens in Paris, as well as tableaux of taxidermy wild animals.
 During his term of service, he had also met soldiers who had survived the French expedition to Mexico, and he listened to their stories of the subtropical country they had encountered.
 To the critic Arsène Alexandre, he described his frequent visits to the Jardin des Plantes: "When I go into the glass houses and I see the strange plants of exotic lands, it seems to me that I enter into a dream."

 Along with his exotic scenes there was a concurrent output of smaller topographical images of the city and its suburbs.

 He claimed to have invented a new genre of portrait landscape, which he achieved by starting a painting with a specific view, such as a favourite part of the city, and then depicting a person in the foreground, most notably his early Myself, Portrait-Landscape (1890).